Techtonica/curriculum/project-example/week-10/animal-sighting-tracker.md

 #### Testing

-- Enzyme test for at least one component
+- Jest test for at least one component
   - How can you test the creation form?
 - API test for your sightings API (GET, POST/PUT, DELETE)